-- we may make our own decision about your and their tax status, including whether you or they are reportable to a domestic or overseas tax authority, - we, and other people, may withhold amounts as required by law or regulation and pay them to a domestic or overseas tax authority, and we may close your account.
+- we may make our own decision about your and their tax status, including whether you or they are reportable to a domestic or overseas tax authority, - we, and other people, may withhold amounts as required by law or regulation and pay them to a domestic or overseas tax authority, and nominated cash account or other accounts held with us (for example, to settle a transaction or pay amounts to you).
+In these cases, we'll use our market exchange rate that is more generally available to customers who match your profile at the time of the transaction.